 In September 2016, Da Vinci was selected from over 700 applications across the country as one of 10 winners of the XQ 'Super School' Challenge.
-As an XQ Super School winner, we will expand Da Vinci Flex from a small program to a full high school called Da Vinci RISE.
+As an XQ Super School winner, we will expand Da Vinci Flex from a small program to a full high school called Da Vinci RISE High.
 With an official launch in August 2017, Da Vinci RISE will serve homeless and foster youth and other students from a variety of diverse backgrounds and learning needs.
-Da Vinci RISE is a non-classroom based independent study charter school. > See related article
+Da Vinci RISE High is a non-classroom based independent study charter school. > See related article

 Also in August 2017, Da Vinci's three high schools, and Da Vinci and Wiseburn administrative offices will move into a state-of-the-art campus designed for 21st century learning. > Learn more

 Da Vinci Schools currently serves children from the Wiseburn community and more than 80 different zip codes.

 Da Vinci Schools and the Wiseburn Unified School District operate as two legal entities to take advantage of operating flexibilities and significant resources, but with one common purpose.
 Both organizations are fundamentally focused on providing an outstanding educational experience for the Wiseburn community and other families.

 201 N. Douglas Street, El Segundo, CA 90245 Website credits: Studio RoJa and UmeWorks